-When comparing crime at OSU to other institutions of similar size, OSU's crime statistics are one of the lowest.
+When comparing crime at OSU to other institutions of similar size, OSU's crime statistics are among the lowest.
 While a part of the former Big Eight athletic conference, OSU boasted having fewer crimes than any of the other Big Eight universities.
-As members of the Big Twelve conference, OSU ranked 11 in the UCR Part I crime statistics in the 1998 year.
+As members of the Big Twelve conference, OSU had the lowest crime rate according to the 1999 UCR Part I crime statistics.

 The crime and arrest statistics reported are those which occurred within the jurisdictional boundaries of campus.
 They do not include "off campus" organizations or "off campus" private housing; these are within the city's police jurisdiction.
-It is the responsibility of the Stillwater Police Department to monitor and record criminal activities at "off campus' organizations or "off campus" private housing.
+It is the responsibility of the Stillwater Police Department to monitor and record criminal activities at "off campus" organizations or "off campus" private housing.
 Crime statistics concerning these locations or areas are available at the Stillwater Police Department.